Getting Your Value

 Every year, your jurisdiction will send you an assessment of your property’s value.
 You may think that this is a pretty good reflection of your market value, but often it is not.

-This assessed value may be close to market value in some areas, but it is generally not in Northern VA.
+This assessed value may be close to market value in some areas, but in Northern VA it rarely reflects market value.

-If home values are rising, the tax assessed value is often lower than what you will get when selling your house.
+If home values are rising, the tax assessed value is commonly lower than what you will get when selling your house.

 The purpose of the assessment is for the government to get a basis to charge you property taxes every year.